waltervargas/okta-aws-login/README.md

   -k,--keep-reloading      Keep reloading session token hourly (that's the max
                            TTL at the moment).
 This only works well on a trusted network where you don't need MFA.
+  -E,--no-ecr              Skip 'docker login' to associated ECR registry,
+                           enabled by default, requires docker binary available in the PATH.

 Log in using default AWS profile, you'll be prompted for user name / password: